 Where the Principal is notified of a safeguarding concern, they will use their professional judgement to determine if the concern is low-level or if it must be immediately escalated, e.g., where a child is at immediate risk of harm.
-When deciding if a concern is low-level, the Principal may discuss the concern confidentially with a member of the DSL and/or SLT team and will seek advice from the Local Area Designated Officer (LADO) where there is any doubt about how seriously to take the concern.
+When deciding if a concern is low-level, the Principal may discuss the concern confidentially with a member of SLT or the DSL and will seek advice from the Local Area Designated Officer (LADO) where there is any doubt about how seriously to take the concern.